Overview

 Blood and Imaging tests are done to understand your general health, confirm your diagnosis and determine your cancer stage.

-Tissue Analysis is done to identify the cancer cell type and the Gleason Score, which is critical to finding the best treatment option for you.
+Tissue Analysis is done to identify the prostate cancer cell type and the Gleason Score, which is critical to finding the best treatment option for you.

 At Stage 4A, your PSA can be found at any level and your Gleason Score can range from 2-10, Grade Group 1-5.